Digicreon/Arkiv/README.md

 Arkiv is designed to **backup** local files and [MySQL](https://www.mysql.com/) databases, and **archive** them on [Amazon S3](https://aws.amazon.com/s3/) and [Amazon Glacier](https://aws.amazon.com/glacier/).
 Backup files are removed (locally and from Amazon S3) after defined delays.
+Could backup your data on a daily or an hourly basis.

 It is written in pure shell, so it can be used on any Unix/Linux machine.